-Later, when people began farming, they will have created tracks joining separate communities to each other and to meeting places, long barrows and later, stone circles.
+The First Agricultural Revolution was when humans began farming.
+Without doubt, they will have created tracks joining separate communities to each other and to meeting places, long barrows and later, stone circles.

-However, human beings have also traded with each other since very early times and this did lead to some long distance trackways.
-It’s difficult to say when the humans first traded but it certainly goes back as far as the Stone Age.
+As time passed, people began to trade with each other and this led to the creation of long distance trackways.
+It’s difficult to say when the people first traded but it certainly goes back as far as the Stone Age.

 Wooden causeways have been found in the Somerset levels near Glastonbury and are believed to be the oldest known purpose built roads in the world.
 They consist mainly of oak planks laid on pegs driven into the underlying peat and date back to 3800BC.